rust-embedded-community/tb6612fng-rs/README.md

 * You plan on using a single motor with the standby feature: use `Motor` and control the standby pin manually
 * You plan on using a single motor without the standby feature: use `Motor`

-## Optional features
-* `defmt-03`: you can enable this feature to get a `defmt::Format` implementation for all structs & enums in this crate and a `defmt::debug` call for every speed change.

 ## Examples
 A simple example for the STM32F4 microcontrollers is [available](examples/stm32f4-single-motor-example/README.md).